TV Tropes Needs Your Help

-Although he chooses to be evil and may in fact embrace his villainous reputation
+Although he may choose to be evil and perhaps embrace his villainous reputation

 , when the time comes for him to walk the walk, he turns away.
 This type of anti villain has a set of standards, certain lines that he will never cross.
 As such, he is the first one to say Even Evil Has Standards

 when faced with someone who offends said code of conduct.
 Unlikely to Kick the Dog

 but will Pet the Dog